ulfschneider/ulf.website/content/posts/2021-01-07-resilient-web-design.md

 title: Resilient Web Design
 tags: [design, star, code]
 ---

 <figure class="rg:split">
 <img src="/img/journal/jeremy-keith-resilient-web-design.png" alt="">
 <figcaption><strong>Resilient Web Design</strong> by Jeremy Keith</figcaption>
 </figure>

-*[Resilient Web Design](https://resilientwebdesign.com)* by [Jeremy Keith](https://resilientwebdesign.com/author/) is a pleasure to read.
+_[Resilient Web Design](https://resilientwebdesign.com)_ by [Jeremy Keith](https://resilientwebdesign.com/author/) is a pleasure to read.
 Jeremy has put together context and concept for a deep understanding of the web.
 The writing, as well as the presentation, is with style.
-It´s inviting the reader.
+It's inviting the reader.
 Each chapter has valuable links which by themselves are a pleasure to follow.
-The book is available online, free, and because Jeremy made it a *Progressive Web App*, you can even read it offline!
+The book is available online, free, and because Jeremy made it a _Progressive Web App_, you can even read it offline!

 Resilient web design as a practice requires to acknowledge and embrace the unpredictability of the web.

-What I´m taking from the book:
+What I'm taking from the book:

 [[toc]]

 ## Foundations

-Let´s share what we know.
+Let's share what we know.

-Tim Berners-Lee´s *"Information Management: A Proposal"* was what would become the World Wide Web.
-Berners-Lee´s supervisor, Mike Sendall, gave the go-ahead with his comment
+Tim Berners-Lee's _"Information Management: A Proposal"_ was what would become the World Wide Web.
+Berners-Lee's supervisor, Mike Sendall, gave the go-ahead with his comment

 <blockquote>
 Vague but exciting…
 <footer>Mike Sendall</footer>
 </blockquote>

-The killer feature of the web is the `a` element, which stands for *anchor.* Links make the web a hypertext system.
+The killer feature of the web is the `a` element, which stands for _anchor._ Links make the web a hypertext system.
 These links are laughably simplistic.
 There is no two-way linking.
 This simplicity of the web is the secret of its success.

 As soon as there were two web browsers in the world, interoperability and backwards compatibility became important issues.

 ## Materials

-The ongoing development and advancement of the web is possible because web browsers ignore HTML tags they don´t know, simply display the text within the tag, and keep working without throwing an error.
+The ongoing development and advancement of the web is possible because web browsers ignore HTML tags they don't know, simply display the text within the tag, and keep working without throwing an error.

 ```html
 <p>some text</p>
 ```

 ```html
 <marklar>some more text</marklar>
 ```

 This liberal attitude allowed HTML to grow, because it allows web browsers to implement features at different rates.